zakarouf/ztorg/README.md

 This is My First Attempt to have something remotely big Project And As of Uploading this Repo to Github (5th May 2020), I have only been coding for few months.
 I just wanted to do something in Quarentine So I Decided to learn basic programming.
-This is the it.
+This is it.

 ### Installation & Execution